amminer/ansifier/README.md

 * [colorama](https://github.com/tartley/colorama) for dealing with Windows nonsense so I don't have to 😄
 * [pytest](https://docs.pytest.org/en/8.0.x/), my beloved
+* [angr]('https://github.com/angr/angr') for teaching me how to structure a python package by example (and, on a mostly unrelated note, for creating one of my current favorite pieces of software)
 * [this cool webpage](https://stevenacoffman.github.io/homoglyphs/) that I used to generate the title of this document